-In late October, we come upon a beautiful multi-day holiday from the Greeks called Thesmophoria.
-Held after all the pomp and ritual of the Eleusinian Mysteries, this festival was dedicated to Demeter Thesmophoros, a variant of Demeter who was the Law-Giver.
-After the crops had been entirely pulled in, but before the seeds for next year’s planting were committed to the Earth, women from all walks of life would leave their homes and jobs and head out to nature for their own recharge festival.
+In late October, bridging the time between Mabon and Samhain, we come upon a beautiful multi-day holiday from the Greeks called Thesmophoria.
+Greek femmes held this rite after all the pomp and ritual of the Eleusinian Mysteries.
+They dedicated this festiva to Demeter Thesmophoros, a variant of Demeter who was the Law-Giver.
+Observed after the crops had been entirely pulled in, but before the seeds for next year’s planting were committed to the Earth.
+Women from all walks of life would leave their homes and jobs and head out to nature for their own recharge festival.

 The Greeks loved to add all sorts of unusual adjectives to the Gods’ names.
 These adjectives were poetic descriptions representing the diverse works of the Gods or even their connection to localities.
-They often arose from ecstatic experiences people had with the deities, and the names would help clarify the specific role the God was playing or the particular need of the person calling on the deity.
+They often arose from ecstatic experiences people had with the deities.
+The names clarify the specific role the God played or the particular need of the person calling on the deity.

-Thesmos means “laws,” but it also means, “that which is set down or laid down,” as from the very late
+Thesmos means “laws,” but also, “that which is set down or laid down,” as from the late

-This festival was one of THE most widespread dedicated to Demeter, and it was held in locations as far reaching as North Africa, Asia Minor, Southern Italy, Greece, and Sicily.
+Greeks Celebrated Thesmophoria in locations from North Africa to Asia Minor to Southern Italy to Greece and Sicily making it one of THE most widespread dedicated to Demeter.
 Archeologists believe it may be one of the oldest festivals as well, with traces appearing from eleventh century BCE.
 Men were absolutely not allowed to attend, witness or even hear about the festival, ON PENALTY OF DEATH.
 So, y’know, if you identify as male, you’re taking your chances if you read further.

-The most well-documented purpose of this ritual was to ensure the health and fertility of the Earth in preparation for next year’s crops.
-At some point previous to this festival, Priestesses would drop offerings down into snake-filled rooms under a temple dedicated to Demeter called the Thesmophorion.
+The most well-documented purpose of Thesmophoria was to restore the health and fertility of the Earth before next year’s crops.
+At a previous rite in Spring, Priestesses drop offerings into snake-filled rooms under a temple dedicated to Demeter called the Thesmophorion.
 Specifically, the offerings were the bodies of new-born piglets, grains, pine shoots and bread dough shaped like phalluses.
 At some point during the Thesmophoria, Priestesses would descend to those snake-filled rooms, clapping rhythmically to scare away the snakes, and retrieve the decomposing offerings.
 They would leave them at the front of the temple for farmers to take and use as a sacred compost to mix with the seeds they would soon plant before the next rainy season arrived.
 This sacred organic compost was a reflection of the type of “natural law” that Demeter Thesmophoros represented.

 ‛η τε Αγαπη και ‛η αδελφη ηλθον εις την ‛εορτην. εθεραπευον δη την Δημητερα. επειτα δε ελουσαν και ηλθον εις την χωραν την εγγυς της πυκνος. τη˛ μεν δευτερα˛ ‛ημερα˛ ουκ ησθιον, τη˛ δε τριτη˛ ‛ημερα˛ εθυον τε και ησθιον τους χοιρους.